moby/moby/docs/sources/reference/builder.md

 `<dest>` is the absolute path to which the source will be copied inside the destination container.

-All new files and directories are created with a uid and gid of 0.
+All new files and directories are created with a UID and GID of 0.

 > **Note**:
 > If you build using STDIN (`docker build - < somefile`), there is no